Breadcrumbs (Dry):

 - How many grams in a cup of Breadcrumbs (Dry)?

-- 1 cup of Breadcrumbs (Dry) weighs 108 grams.
-This is the standard measurement used in most American recipes.
+- 1 cup of Breadcrumbs (Dry) weighs 108 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 108 grams of Breadcrumbs (Dry)?
+- How many grams is ¼ cup of Breadcrumbs (Dry)?